List of Batman family enemies: Classic rogues gallery

 Listed below are the Batman family's most enduring and iconic enemies.

 Other recurring enemies

 These are major Batman family enemies that have not quite reached the status of Batman's classic rogues gallery.

+Nightwing's villains and enemies

 The League of Assassins

 First appearing in Strange Adventures #215, the League of Assassins is a team of highly trained killers that was founded by Ra's al Ghul and has often swayed from working under his organization to working independently of it.
 The group has been led at times by Dr. Ebeneezer Darrk, the Sensei, Lady Shiva, and Cassandra Cain.

 Morrison-era enemies (2007–2011)

 These are enemies that were introduced under writer Grant Morrison.

-The New 52 and beyond
+The New 52 and Beyond

 In September 2011, The New 52 rebooted DC's continuity.
 Since this new timeline began, these supervillains have been introduced.
 These are characters that have not been around long enough to apply to any other category.